 Desperate in his desire for a son, Ambarish agrees to the cruel condition, and, presto, gets a son alright.
 Try not to think of Rumpelstiltskin,okay?

 The son is called Rohit.
 He grows up a fine boy, and is a delight to watch.
 But as he grows towards his 12th year, king Ambarish gets more and more depressed thinking about the impending doom.
 As he turns 12, Varuna turns up at the night before the birthday and asks Ambarish for the sacrifice.
 Ambarish cries and says that his son is not yet ready.
-Varuna, seeing the father's tears, melts and decides to give him one more year.
+Varuna, seeing the father's tears, melts in his resolve and decides to give him one more year.

 The next year, Ambarish again cries and comes up with some other reason.
 Varuna, being the gentle god, again gives Ambarish one more year.

 This goes on for several years, but Ambarish is aware that the tactic is wearing thin as each year goes by, and by the time Rohit nears his 18th birthday, he is sure it will not work this time around.
 Varuna has threatened in the last meeting that for the next one he is going to get the lord of gods, Indra, and also his other Aditya brother Vishnu along too - just to ensure that Ambarish does not play any games.
 Nervous about having to finally lose his son, Ambarish falls ill with despair and takes to bed.

 Curious about what made his dad suddenly fall into a depression, Rohit one day confronts his father and cajoles him to tell him the truth.
 Unable to bear the weight of the curse anymore, Ambarish spills out the story about Varuna and the penance and the birth and the condition.